schollz/kiki/README.md

 19. Currently available actions are: following, liking, assigning a profile name, assigning a profile, assigning a profile image, blocking someone, erasing a profile.
 20. Actions are made **public** in order to allow quantifying aspects of the social network to have reliable reputation and identity.

-*Access*
+### Access

-32. A envelope is sealed using public-private key encryption so that only intended recipients can open it.
+21. A envelope is sealed using public-private key encryption so that only intended recipients can open it.
 You are also a recipient of your own letters.
-33. A public letter is one which is additionally sealed with the *region keypair*.
+22. .
+A public letter is one which is additionally sealed with the *region keypair*.
 Everyone on the network has this keypair and will be able to unseal the envelope.
-34. A letter for a **friend** is one that is sealed against the latest personal *friends keypair.
+23. A letter for a **friend** is one that is sealed against the latest personal *friends keypair.
-35. A **friend** is someone that you follow, that also follows you.
+24. A **friend** is someone that you follow, that also follows you.
-36. The *friend keypair* from each friend are shared upon making a **friend**.
+25. The *friend keypair* from each friend are shared upon making a **friend**.
-36. The *friends keypair* is just a keypair that is generated for each user on initiation, that allows friends to decrypt your messages.
+26. The *friends keypair* is just a keypair that is generated for each user on initiation, that allows friends to decrypt your messages.
-38. By unfriending, you generate a new *friends keypair* which is transmitted to your remaining friends.
+27. By unfriending, you generate a new *friends keypair* which is transmitted to your remaining friends.
 Your ex-friend will still see your old content, but not the new content.
-39. You can also send a letter addressed to specific people by specifying their public keys.
+28. You can also send a letter addressed to specific people by specifying their public keys.

-*Editing and deletion*

-40. Every thing on *kiki* is editable.
-To edit something you create a new letter that identifies the original letter using a *first_id* tag.
-41. You can delete anything you made on *kiki*.
-By sending a letter with an action to erase a profile, it will erase everything but that letter.
-When synced with others, it will also erase your content on everyone elses computer. (_Note_: since letters are signed, you cannot delete someone else's profile).

-*The Feed*
+29. You cannot edit someone elses letter because the sender is always authenticated.

+### The Feed

-42. Your **feed** is a representation of all the envelopes that are accessible to you (i.e. addressed to you, addressed to friends, or addressed to public).
+30. Your **feed** is a representation of all the envelopes that are accessible to you (i.e. addressed to you, addressed to friends, or addressed to public).
-43. The representation of letters is most generally a website where shared images/text are aggregated in reverse-chronological order in a displayed **feed**. (_Note_: *kiki* is not a website - it is an infrastructure.
+31. The representation of letters is most generally a website where shared images/text are aggregated in reverse-chronological order in a displayed **feed**. (_Note_: *kiki* is not a website - it is an infrastructure.
 Feel free to build your own display).
-44. You can also hide things from showing up in the feed by editing a post so that its content is empty (effectively deleting it).
+32. You can also hide things from showing up in the feed by editing a post so that its content is empty (effectively deleting it).
-45. When editing content, only the latest edit is shown in the feed.
+33. When editing content, only the latest edit is shown in the feed.
-46. All functions of *kiki* are accessible from the feed (e.g. sending letters of various purposes).
+34. All functions of *kiki* are accessible from the feed (e.g. sending letters of various purposes).
-47. Even though you have the majority of the envelopes on the network, you can only open ones you have access to.
+35. Even though you have the majority of the envelopes on the network, you can only open ones you have access to.

-*The files*

-48. The settings file, containing your personal key, is a single file: *kiki.json*. *You can transfer this file to any computer to reconstitute your entire social network!*
-49. The entire program is a single binary: *kiki*.
-50. The entire database of envelopes is a single `sqlite3` database: *kiki.db*.

 # Usage